OPEC: 2020: Saudi-Russian price war

 In early March 2020, OPEC officials presented an ultimatum to Russia to cut production by 1.5% of world supply.
 Russia, which foresaw continuing cuts as American shale oil production increased, rejected the demand, ending the three-year partnership between OPEC and major non-OPEC providers.
 Another factor was weakening global demand resulting from the COVID-19 pandemic.
 This also resulted in 'OPEC plus' failing to extend the agreement cutting 2.1 million barrels per day that was set to expire at the end of March.
 Saudi Arabia, which has absorbed a disproportionate amount of the cuts to convince Russia to stay in the agreement, notified its buyers on 7 March that they would raise output and discount their oil in April.
 This prompted a Brent crude price crash of more than 30% before a slight recovery and widespread turmoil in financial markets.

 Several pundits saw this as a Saudi-Russian price war, or game of chicken which cause the "other side to blink first".
 Saudi Arabia had in March 2020 $500 billion of foreign exchange reserves, while at that time Russia's reserves were $580 billion.
 The debt-to-GDP ratio of the Saudis was 25%, while the Russian ratio was 15%.
 Another remarked that the Saudis can produce oil at as low a price as $3 per barrel, whereas Russia needs $30 per barrel to cover production costs.
-Another analyst claims that "it’s about assaulting the Western economy, especially America’s."
-In order to ward of from the oil exporters price war which can make shale oil production uneconomical, US may protect its crude oil market share by passing the NOPEC bill.
+"To Russia, this price war is more than just about regaining market share for oil," one analyst claims.
+"It’s about assaulting the Western economy, especially America’s."
+In order to ward off the oil exporters price war which can make shale oil production uneconomical, US may protect its crude oil market share by passing the NOPEC bill.
+Meanwhile, Saudi Arabia, represented by Energy Minister Prince Abdulaziz bin Salman, maintains a conciliatory stance towards the U.S. shale industry.
+He clarified that harming this sector was never their intention, stating, "I made it clear that it was not on our radar or our intention to create any type of damage to their industry... they will rise again from the ashes and thrive and prosper."
+He also noted that Saudi Arabia is looking forward to a time when U.S. producers thrive once again in a market with higher oil demand."

 In April 2020, OPEC and a group of other oil producers, including Russia, agreed to extend production cuts until the end of July.
 The cartel and its allies agreed to cut oil production in May and June by 9.7 million barrels a day, equal to around 10% of global output, in an effort to prop up prices, which had previously fallen to record lows.